 At 119 m, the "Upper West" is 20 cm higher than the opposite "Zoofenster".
 The design was created by the Berlin architect Christoph Langhof, the execution planning was done by Frankfurt architects of KSP Jürgen Engel.
 The Upper West consists of a building that has two rounded corners on the west and east sides, creating the impression of a double high-rise building.
 Already in 1994 Langhof designed the skyscraper, which was called Atlas Hochhaus.
 In 2013, the Schimmelpfeng house built in the 1950s was demolished to give way for the new highrise.
 The Upper West was completed in 2017 and is used as a hotel and office building.
 The skyscraper has a floor area of around 55,000 m² on 33 floors.

-The Kaiser-Wilhelm-Gedächtniskirche was destroyed during the 2 World War and rebuilt by Egon Eiermann between 1959 and 1963.
+The Kaiser-Wilhelm-Memorial Church was destroyed during World War II and was rebuilt by architect Egon Eiermann between 1959 and 1963.
 Eiermann wanted to demolish the ruins, but after protests of the people, the ruins were preserved.
-Eierman designed a new octagonal church with a freestanding tower next to it.
+Eierman designed a new octagonal church with a freestanding tower next to the historic church.

 The Tempelhof Airport was the largest building in the world, after its completion in 1941.
 The 1.2 km long building was designed by Ernst Sagebiel.
 In 2008 the airport was closed, with only 350,000 passengers per year.
 A new airport for 25 million passengers is under construction south of Berlin.
 The empty field "Tempelhofer Feld" is now used as park.